adama2586/eleventy-base-blog-86/posts/firstpost.md

 ---
-title: This is my first post.
+title: Welcome to Adama's blog post.
+This is my first post and i will keep adding more, so stay tuned.
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on My Blog about my journey as a Get Hired As A software developer.
+I will keep you updated on any progress made.
 date: 2018-05-01
 tags:
   - another tag